NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/script-runner-guide.rst

 Introduction
 ============

-About NLNZ Tools SIP Generation Wairarapa Times (and Fairfax)
+About NLNZ Tools SIP Generation Newspapers
 ---------------------------------------

-NLNZ Tools SIP Generation Wairarapa Times is specific set of tools for processing Wairarapa Times-specific content.
+NLNZ Tools SIP Generation Newspapers is specific set of tools for processing digital newspaper file content.
 The ultimate output of these tools are SIPs for ingestion into the Rosetta archiving system.

 Most of the operations are run on the command line using a set of parameters and a spreadsheet of values that when combined together with the operational code produce an output that is ready for ingestion into Rosetta.

-The purpose of these tools is to process the Wairarapa Timaes files.
+The purpose of these tools is to process the digital newspaper files.
 The long-term goal would be to wrap these tools into a user interface.
 See the **Future milestones** section of the :doc:`developer-guide` for more details.

 About this document
 -------------------

-This document is the NLNZ Tools SIP Generation Wairarapa Times Script Runner Guide.
+This document is the NLNZ Tools SIP Generation Newspapers Script Runner Guide.
 It describes how to use the command-line tools provided by the project to perform various workflow operations.

 The manual is divided into chapters, each of which deals with a particular scripting operation.